SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Information regarding contributors can be gathered in the `actor.md` file.
 Information regarding software versions are to be filled in the `version_history.csv` file.
 Both files are locate din the `metadata folder`.

+One tip to retrieve information about your software is to use the Internet [Archive website](https://archive.org/), and dig into past versions of your software website.
+This is of course if your software is recent enough to have be associated with a project website...

 ### Make the source code machine readable

 The next step is to ensure that the collected source code is made available in a machine-readable format.